 Prior to the mid-1970s, there were many different types of keg couplers in use in the USA.
 The most common was a system known as the Golden Gate.
 This involved two separate valves: one on the top for CO2 inlet, and one on the bottom for beer outlet.
-Golden Gate was used prior to Prohibition on wooden kegs, and remained in use on the metal kegs that were brought into use thereafter.
+Golden Gate was used prior to Prohibition on wooden kegs and remained in use on the metal kegs that were brought into use thereafter.
 These post-Prohibition metal kegs were designed to be cleaned, filled, and otherwise handled using the old racking equipment that every surviving brewery still had on hand.
 There was no other reason for those kegs to be shaped like they were.

-Likewise, there were a large amount of taps still available as well.
+Likewise, there were a large number of taps still available as well.
 Golden Gate was old, if not sturdy, technology, but the industry was looking for a single-valve alternative.
 Some breweries developed proprietary taps, others used a variety of old and new – the Hoff-Stevens two-prong tap and the Olympia being examples.
 The European breweries, which did not have to deal with Prohibition, developed their own types.

 Anheuser Busch, at the time the largest brewery in the USA, used the Golden Gate tap and began to convert to the newer style kegs with the American Sankey around 1975.
 They began their conversion in the East and moved across the country in stages.
 This resulted in a huge number of surplus Golden Gate kegs ending up in the West.
 This was a huge blessing for the emerging craft brewers who had access to an almost unlimited supply of good kegs at scrap prices.
 Anchor was among them, having used Golden Gate since the 1890s.
 By 1987, or thereabouts, even our old racking equipment was in dire need of replacement.
 We were about to make a major investment in kegs because we were planning a national draft rollout.